 c.
 Message center sign

+d.
+Digital display on lots with a primary educational use

-D. Freestanding signs located on the interior of the site at least twenty-five (25) feet from the nearest property boundary line are exempt from permit requirements, subject to the following:
+E. Freestanding signs located on the interior of the site at least twenty-five (25) feet from the nearest property boundary line are exempt from permit requirements, subject to the following:

 1. Area: Each sign shall have a maximum area of ten (10) square feet